GStreamer/cerbero/README.md

 operations such as renames and deletions.
 It will also slow your build by about 3-4x.

-Cerbero must be run in the MingGW shell, which is accessible from the main menu or desktop.
-If it is not, create a shortcut on the desktop to `C:\MinGW\msys\1.0\msys.bat`
+MSYS2 comes with different [environments](https://www.msys2.org/docs/environments/).
+Cerbero must be run using the UCRT64, since it targets the same CRT as our toolchain.

+The UCRT64 shell can be launched with the application : `c:\msys64\ucrt64.exe`.

 The path to your `$HOME` must not contain spaces.
 If your Windows username contains spaces, you can create a new directory in `/home` and execute: